denizyuret/Knet.jl/examples/README.md

 This example learns to classify hand-written digits using the same dataset as the MNIST demo and the [LeNet](http://yann.lecun.com/exdb/lenet) convolutional neural network model.
-Note that you need a GPU machine and have the CUDNN package installed for this demo.
+Note that you need a GPU machine for this demo.
 You can run the demo using `julia lenet.jl`.
 The dataset will be automatically downloaded.
 The accuracy for the training and test sets will be printed at every epoch and optimized parameters will be returned.
 Use `julia lenet.jl --help` for a list of options.

 ## [CharLM](https://github.com/denizyuret/Knet.jl/blob/master/examples/charlm.jl)